By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-People with disclose to an anonymous avatar feelings that they have been unable to express to their life partner.
+People will disclose to an anonymous avatar, feelings that they have been unable to express to their life partner.
 The feeling of being understood and cared for can be created quickly and look more real than it is.

 More than one person has fallen in love with someone on the internet only to find out that this person never existed or was very different from the way they represented themselves.

-Some partners of people having emotional cyber affairs describe them as even more painful and damaging than a real life one night stand.
+Some partners of people having emotional cyber affairs describe them as even more painful and damaging than a real-life one night stand.
 You can alibi the one time sex, alcohol, being out-of-town, overcome by a momentary weakness.
-But the time spent in romancing a cyber affair partner and the keeping of the secrets this entails is a more sever breach of the trust that a relationship partner can excuse.
+But the time spent in romancing a cyber affair partner and the keeping of the secrets this entails is a more severe breach of the trust that a relationship partner can excuse.

 People become their alter egos; the unemployed man becomes a jet-setting playboy.
 The middle-aged mother of 6 becomes a hot twenty-something model and this fictional couple describes all the emotional and sexual acts they wish they could do.
 People may fanaticize about behaviors that given the chance to act out in real life they would decline.